graemegowans/pxd/README.md

 * make blank db named ForthcomingPubs then: New > Import Table > Choose File > Select has headers > add to new Table > check it looks ok > add key automatically > choose name = "tblPubs"
-* make sure rescheduled pubs are added as needed
+* add rescheduled pubs are added as needed
 * upload using FileZilla
 * check website has updated